JohnGiorgi/mathematics-for-machine-learning/index.md

 is in fact the inverse of the matrix \\(A\\).

 This helps capture what the determinant really is.
-It's the _amount_ by which the original matrix stretched out our vector space.
+It's the _amount_ by which the original matrix _scaled_ vector space.
 In the above example, dividing by the determinant normalizes the space back to its _original_ size.

-> Now, we could spend a lot of time looking at an extension of the ideas of elimination and back substitution, But this is both tricky to show and derive, and is kind of pointless.
-Knowing how to do the operations isn't a useful skill anymore because we just type, for example,`det(A)` into a computer.
-From a learning perspective, it doesn't add much.
-If you want to know how to compute determinants by hand, then look up a [**QR decomposition**](http://www.wikiwand.com/en/QR_decomposition) online, or better yet, look in a linear algebra textbook.
+> We could spend a lot of time talking about how to solve for the derivative.
+However, knowing how to do the operations isn't really a useful skill.
+Many programming libraries (e.g. `python`) have linear algebra libraries (e.g. `Numpy`) which makes computing the derivative as easy, for example, as calling `det(A)`.
+If you really want to know how to compute determinants by hand, then look up a [**QR decomposition**](http://www.wikiwand.com/en/QR_decomposition) online.

+#### A determinant of zero

-Now, let's think about a matrix
+Now, let's think about the matrix

 \\[A = \begin{pmatrix} 1 & 2 \\\ 1 & 2\end{pmatrix}\\]